RemiFELIN/DiscoverSWRLRulesFromKB/README.md

 > file *.txt with the named graphs to query (if any).

 **Output** on *./SWRLRulesFromRDF/[Name of input file]/[ddMMyyyy_hhmmss]/* folder
-> files *.txt with the rules, log traces, results of queries, ... which will write on ./SWRLRulesFromRDF/[Name of input file]/[ddMMyyyy_hhmmss]/ folder
+> files *.txt with the rules, log traces, results of queries, ...

 ### Parameters
 This jar takes the following parameters :